Vretu-Dev/SnivysUltimatePackage/README.md

 RA Sub Commands: Blackout, Chaotic, FreezingTemps, NameRedacted, 173Hydra, 173Infection, ShortPeople, VariableLights

-Feel free to fork and contribute to this plugin.

 This plugin is not designed to add new gamemodes that takes place instead of the main gameplay loop, these events are meant to add to the main gameplay loop.

-# Credits
-@Mostly-Lucid for helping a lot with the SCP-173 Hydra event (and by that I mean doing it entirely because I had a very smooth brain moment)

-@Jamwolff for the Short Players Event

 # Micro Damage Reduction
 Allows for a configurable damage reduction to what ever class is specificed in the Config.